 Menla is affliated with the cultural embassy for Tibet, the Tibet House in NYC, and operated by Robert AF Thurman, Professor of Indo-Tibetan Buddhist Studies at Columbia University as well as co-founder and President of Tibet House.
 In 2006 The Dalai Lama blessed the land and the stated mission at Menla: to be a place for health, healing and spiritual evolution, based on the wisdom of Tibetan medicine.

 Satya Scainetti is the founder and designer of Satya Jewelry.
-A philanthropist, yoga teacher and Reiki healer, Satya lives a lifestyle dedicated to giving back to the world community.
-The name Satya, meaning “truth” in Sanskrit, inspires each wearer to their individual truth.
-With a global following, she creates beautiful, inspiring and meaningful jewelry that resonates with each customer’s own personal journey.
+As a yoga teacher, philanthropist, and Reiki healer, Satya lives a lifestyle dedicated to giving back to the world community.
+The name Satya, meaning “truth” in Sanskrit.
+With a global following, Satya creates beautiful, inspiring and meaningful jewelry that resonates with each customer’s own personal journey.
 Satya’s background in social work and passion for early childhood education sparked the creation of the Satya Foundation, a non-profit organization that provides children all over the world with hope, change and the opportunity to fulfill their destinies.